For Authors|For Editors|For Reviewers

 2.1 Author Contributions

 An ‘author’ is generally considered to be someone who has made substantive intellectual contributions to a published study.
 According to the ICMJE guidelines, to qualify as an author one should have (i) made substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data; and (ii) been involved in drafting the manuscript or revising it critically for important intellectual content; and (iii) given final approval of the version to be published.
-Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content; and (iv) agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
-Acquisition of funding, collection of data or general supervision of the research group alone; does not usually justify authorship.
+Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content, and (iv) agreed to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+Acquisition of funding, collection of data, or general supervision of the research group alone; does not usually justify authorship.

-The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author’s contribution (e.g., WK and LMC designed the research study; WK, XGH, CGG, CGL, YKL, LF, SML and XCZ performed the research; XGH and CGG collected and analyzed the data.
-WK and LMC has been involved in drafting the manuscript and all authors have been involved in revising it critically for important intellectual content.
+The individual contributions of authors to the manuscript should be specified, and initials should be used to refer to each author’s contribution (e.g., WK and LMC designed the research study; WK, XGH, CGG, CGL, YKL, LF, SML, and XCZ performed the research; XGH and CGG collected and analyzed the data.
+WK and LMC have been involved in drafting the manuscript and all authors have been involved in revising it critically for important intellectual content.
 All authors give final approval of the version to be published.
 All authors have participated sufficiently in the work to take public responsibility for appropriate portions of the content and agreed to be accountable for all aspects of the work in ensuring that questions related to its accuracy or integrity).
 Discovery Medicine encourages to use the roles definition of CRediT.

 2.2 Author affiliation

 The primary affiliation for each author should be the institution where the majority of their work was done.
 If an author has subsequently moved, the current address may also be stated.
-Discovery Medicine remains neutral with regard to jurisdictional claims in published maps and institutional affiliations.
+Discovery Medicine remains neutral to jurisdictional claims in published maps and institutional affiliations.

 2.3 Acknowledgment